Creating Local Persistent Volumes for Greenplum

 Local volumes can provide high performance in Greenplum clusters when they are used with fast SSDs or RAID systems.
 However, keep in mind that using local volumes introduces an additional dependency between each Greenplum pod and the node that hosts the local volume; if the local volume node fails, then the associated pod will also fail.

-Each Greenplum for Kubernetes segment instance (the master, standby, and each primary and mirror segment instance) requires its own, dedicated data storage area.
+Each Greenplum segment instance (the master, standby, and each primary and mirror segment instance) requires its own, dedicated data storage area.
 This means configuring one Kubernetes storage volume per segment instance.
 To satisfy this requirement with local persistent volumes, you may need to create multiple directories, partitions, or logical volumes (using a tool like LVM) to create the required number of mount points.

 For example, consider a case where Greenplum is deployed using 3 large servers, each having 2 SSDs for local storage.
 In order to deploy a Greenplum cluster of 20 segments (primary/mirror segment pairs) with a master and standby master, you require 42 logical volumes (segment instances = 20 * 2 + 1 + 1 ).
 With LVM, each pair of physical SSDs could form a logical volume group that is then used to create 14 logical volumes.
 Other configuration options are possible, but keep in mind that any required directories, partitions, or logical volumes must be created before you can create the associated local volume.

 For best performance, use persistent volumes that are backed by a local SSD with the XFS filesystem, using

 readahead cache for best performance.
 Use the mount options

 rw,nodev,noatime,nobarrier,inode64 to mount the volume.
 See Optimizing Persistent Disk and Local SSD Performance in the Google Cloud documentation for more information.

 Create the directory, partition, or logical volume that you want to use as a Kubernetes local volume.